 US versus UK?

-For many in Cayman, the US is a logical choice, simply because it is closer.
+For many in Cayman, the US is a logical choice; it is after all much closer to the Cayman Islands.
 However, for both Caymanian and expat students, Canada or the UK can be another, possibly cheaper, option.
 In the US, tuition fees tend to be between US$30,000 and US$80,000 per annum, with living costs adding another US$20,000 to US$30,000.
 In the UK, a Caymanian student will pay the local UK tuition fees of around £9,250 per year, with another £10,000-£15,000 per year for living costs (not including flights to and from the UK).
-An expat student will pay ‘overseas fees’ of between £15,500 and £35,000 per year depending on the degree (lab-based degrees, including Maths and Engineering, incur higher fees).
-The fees for the UK are still a little over half of the cost of the US.
+Those students without a UK passport will pay ‘overseas fees’ of between £15,500 and £35,000 per year depending on the degree (lab-based degrees, including maths and engineering, incur higher fees).
+The overseas fees for the UK are still a little over half of the cost of the US.
 In Canada, average university tuition for an international student is $36,000 CAD per annum, cheaper for local tuition fees.
 Of course, adding another dimension to this is the fact that many parents will have two children (or more) overlapping at college at the same time.
+See the ‘Applying to Overseas Universities’ article for more on the costs involved.

 How Much Should I Save and for How Long?